Hollesley Bay is a prison and young offender institution (YOI) for men over 18 in Woodbridge, Suffolk.

 Safer custody hotline

-If you have concerns about the safety or wellbeing of a man in Hollesley Bay, you can call the prisoners’ families helpline.
+If you have concerns about the safety or wellbeing of a prisoner at HMP Hollesley Bay that are not an immediate concern, call the safer custody hotline.

 Help us to improve this page.
 Give us your feedback in this 2-minute survey.